 Glenn knows long copy inside and out.
 But he also knows short copy too.
 In The Art Of The Click, he shares tips, tactics, and techniques from his 10+ years as a direct-response copywriter, to use its fundamental principles and help craft your words, persuade people, and help make more sales, whatever you’re writing.
 From the back cover: “You’ll soon be wondering how you made a sale without it.”

 Copywriting Made Simple | Tom Albrighton | @TomCopy

 This is a great pick for anyone new to copywriting.
 But it’s so packed with good stuff that even senior copywriters will find it essential.
-Divided into the three key parts: planning, writing, and improving your copy with actionable tips, the book packs a lot in.
+Divided into three key parts of planning, writing, and improving your copy with actionable tips, the book packs a lot in.
 But it’s written so well it never feels overwhelming – or boring.
 From the back cover: “This easy-to-read guide will teach you all the essentials of copywriting.”